 “Anybody watching this fight at home, in between rounds call your friends up,” said ESPN commentator Teddy Atlas.
 “You’re seeing something that you don’t see too often.”

 The zeal displayed in the seemingly perpetual exchanges just spoke for the level of professionalism and competitive nature of both warriors, who were generating some staggering CompuBox stats in the process.
-Throwing and landing at a combined average of 210 and 74 punches per round, the war showed no signs of abating in round five where Augustus appeared to hurt Micky with a series of shots thrown with his back to the ropes.
+Throwing a combined average of over two hundred punches per round, the war showed no signs of abating in the fifth when Augustus appeared to hurt Micky with a series of shots thrown with his back to the ropes.

 “Fight of the year!” screamed Atlas.
-And with Ward throwing 175 punches to Augustus’s 129 in that final round, it was hard to argue that Atlas was doing anything more than stating the obvious, as both had pitched a herculean effort through thirty minutes of carnage.
+And with Ward throwing 175 punches to Augustus’s 129 in that final round alone, it was hard to argue that Atlas was doing anything more than stating the obvious.
 And if the final decision for Ward was well-earned, unfortunately the official score cards did not reflect the true nature of the contest, one of them in Micky’s favour by an absurd eight point margin.
 Make no mistake, both men had performed to their utmost abilities in a highly competitive clash that was thirty minutes of non-stop carnage.

 As for Augustus, his tough luck continued to follow him until he finally hung them up for good in 2011.
 Retiring with one of the most deceiving records ever known to the sport of boxing at 38-34-6, Emanuel Augustus is just another example of why not to judge a book by its cover, especially inside the squared circle. — Alden Chodash